International Tuition and Visa Information

 - Declaration of Finances & Affidavit of Support Form

-The Declaration of Finances form must be completed by your financial sponsor (e.g., parent, relative, family friend); and the original form with ink signatures must be mailed to the Office of Admission at North Central together with an original bank letter or bank statement showing that the funds are available.
-The bank letter must also include an original ink signature and be on bank letterhead with the bank's contact information.
+The Declaration of Finances form must be completed and signed by your financial sponsor (e.g., parent, relative, family friend).
+It must be submitted to the Office of Admission at North Central together with a bank letter showing that the funds are available.
+The bank letter must include an original ink signature and be on bank letterhead with the bank's contact information.
 It must be dated within the past six months and include the name of the account holder and the amount in the account.
 It must also specify the type of account (e.g., savings, checking, time deposit, etc.) and the currency.
 Please be sure the amount in the account is at least equal to the amount pledged to the student by the sponsor.
 Please also ensure that the bank account owner is the sponsor who completes the Declaration of Finances form.
 North Central will accept original documents or color scans of the original documents for the purpose of I-20 issuance.

 If you are in F-1 status, you can work on campus up to 20 hours per week during the school year and 40 hours per week during official breaks, which can help with personal expenses.
 If you are in any other nonimmigrant status, you are not permitted to work on or off campus.
 Examples of on-campus employment would include working in the library or admission office, as a tutor, etc. More information on other work options for students is available from the Office of International Programs.